 7. Evaluate and limit your water usage.

 There is a multitude of reasons why wasting water negatively impacts the environment.
 Freshwater is vital for the survival of almost every living species on the planet.
-However, only 1% of the world’s water is freshwater and available for consumption.
+However, only 1% of the world’s water is fresh water and is available for consumption.

 Ava Mohsenin perfectly explained the massive environmental effects of wasting water:

 When we overuse water at home, we take water from the plants and animals that need it.
-We cannot forget that as humans, although we feel separated, we are apart of a large eco-system and the choices we make have repercussions to the health and wellness of that system.
+We cannot forget that as humans, although we feel separated, we are a part of a large eco-system and the choices we make have repercussions on the health and wellness of that system.